What is Programming?

 Python, in particular, is important for pricing, risk management, and trade management platforms.
-Since these roles are related to asset management and pricing, it is important at investment banks and hedge funds.
+Since these roles are related to asset management and pricing, it is important for investment banks and hedge funds.
 Python can also help create analytic tools and models.
 It can modify Excel spreadsheets and automate tasks for greater efficiency.
 Thus, it is helpful to create financial models using Python.

 Java is another popular language in the banking industry, mainly due to its secured design.
 Since banks handle sensitive and confidential information, it is essential to install a secure system.
-Java is also portable and compatible, so if a change was made, it would still run on new versions of Java.
+Java is also portable and compatible, so if a change were made, it would still run on new versions of Java.
 Overall, Java is a reliable system that can be easily improved or scaled.

 Thank you for reading CFI’s article on Programming and its uses in the finance industry.
-CFI offers the Commercial Banking & Credit Analyst (CBCA)™ certification program for those looking to take their careers to the next level.
+CFI offers the Business Intelligence & Data Analyst (BIDA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, we recommend these CFI resources: